bbowles1/coding_challenge/README.md

 ## Running the Annotation Pipeline
 The general syntax for annotating an input VCF file is to run `python vcf_annot.py -i <input_file> -o <output_file>`.
 Users can also specify the following options:
 -t: Run in "test mode," where a random subset of 250 input variants is selected to demo the pipeline functionality.
+-c: Annotate input variants with any matching Catalogue of Somatic Variants in Cancer (COSMIC) IDs.
 -v: Verbose.
 If verbose, print summary statistics for read depth, variant supporting reads, and variant supporting read percent.

 ## The challenge: Prototype a variant interpretation tool to label the following.